Project Management Diploma Program (Full-time)

 Upon completion of this program students will earn two valuable educational credentials, the Project Management Diploma and the Management Certificate.

-Full-time programs fees include the admission fee, course tuition fees, Microsoft Project 2010 software, and membership to the Project Management Institute
+Full-time programs fees include course tuition fees, Microsoft Project 2010 software, and membership to the Project Management Institute

 To apply for this program send a complete application to email@example.com